dirkhh/adsb-feeder-image/README.md

 - there are two more pages to choose some options and decide which aggregators to feed
 - once the setup is completed, you'll be forwarded to your feeder home page from where you can go to all of the various pages that your feeder offers.
 Usually a good one to start with is the TAR1090 Map at the top.

+## Feed from an x86 virtual machine

+### for VirtualBox or VMware Workstation / Fusion

+Download the `adsb-feeder-x86-64-vm-*.ova` for the latest release.
+Double click on the OVA (which should open your virtualization software).
+Finish the import (under VMware you'll get a warning about a compatibility issue, simply clicking retry should get you past that).
+Before you start the VM, pass your SDR (which should be connected to a USB port of your PC or Mac) through to that VM.
+How this is done varries by product and the OS you are running on (Windows, macOS, Linux), but basically in all cases there is an option to pass a USB device to a VM - select your SDR in that list.

+Now boot the image and wait a brief while until the console screen stops scrolling and shows a DietPi startup screen that below the two yellow lines presents you with an IP address.
+Connect to this IP address from your browser and you'll be able to set up the feeder and start sending data to the aggregators of your choice.

-# for advanced users wanting to run this image on x86 under Proxmox
+### for advanced users wanting to run this image on x86 under Proxmox

 You need to be able to ssh into your Proxmox system with the root account.
-- download the VM-x86_64 image
+- download the x86-64-vm proxmox image
-- copy it to the proxmox server: `scp adsb-feeder-dietpi-x86-64-vm*.tar.xz root@<proxmox-ip or name>`
+- copy it to the proxmox server: `scp adsb-feeder-x86-64-vm*.tar.xz root@<proxmox-ip or name>`
 - unpack the image on the server and create a fresh VM: `ssh root@<proxmox-ip or name> "tar xJf adsb-feeder-dietpi-x86-64-vm*.tar.xz && bash ./pve-vmcreate.sh -s 16G"`
 - after this process completes, you should see the new VM in the Proxmox web UI
 - start the VM, wait for the first boot to complete, and then connect to it's web interface as usual